 The Christmas story is full of imperfections and yet, it is all part of God’s plan to bring us the most perfect gift of all.

-Recently a friend came over and commented several times, how warm and welcoming our house has become.
-And that my friends, is the most wonderful compliment.
+Recently a friend came over and commented several times how warm and welcoming our house has become.
+And that my friends, is the most beautiful compliment.
 It may not be perfect, but it’s becoming our home.

-There will be a time when all the major renovations are complete and I can relaxt a little and really focus on decorating rooms the way I envision them.
+There will be a time when all the major renovations are complete and I can relax a little and really focus on decorating rooms the way I envision them.

 But, I kind of feel like our disjointed, mismatched living room feels a little more cohesive when it’s filled with bits of Christmas.